fedora-infra/bodhi/docs/developer_docs.rst

     $ vagrant ssh

 Keep in mind that all ``vagrant`` commands should be run with your current working directory set to your Bodhi checkout.
-The code from your development host will be mounted in ``/vagrant`` in the guest.
-You can edit this code on the host, and the vagrant-sshfs plugin will cause the changes to automatically be reflected in the guest's ``/vagrant`` folder.
+The code from your development host will be mounted in ``/home/vagrant/bodhi`` in the guest.
+You can edit this code on the host, and the vagrant-sshfs plugin will cause the changes to automatically be reflected in the guest's ``/home/vagrant/bodhi`` folder.

 You can run the unit tests within the guest with nosetests::

-    $ cd /vagrant
+    $ cd /home/vagrant/bodhi
     $ python setup.py nosetests

 You can run the development server from inside the Vagrant environment::

-    $ pserve /vagrant/development.ini --reload
+    $ pserve /home/vagrant/bodhi/development.ini --reload

 You can use ``pshell`` and ``tools/shelldb.py`` to get a Python shell quickly set up with a nice environment for you to hack in::

-	[vagrant@localhost vagrant]$ pshell development.ini
+	[vagrant@localhost bodhi]$ pshell development.ini
 	Python 2.7.12 (default, Sep 29 2016, 13:30:34)
 	[GCC 6.2.1 20160916 (Red Hat 6.2.1-2)] on linux2
 	Type "help" for more information.